All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 While students are encouraged to use the Open Door policy described above, students may also use USAHS’ Formal Complaint Process, described in this section, to resolve a complaint.

-within five business days after the Step 2 response was issued to him or her.
-Requests for reconsideration will be forwarded to the President or their designee.
-For purposes of a request for reconsideration, the President or designee will review the existing record from the previous investigations.
-The Office of Student Welfare and Accessibility will provide the student with a written response to the request for reconsideration at the conclusion of the process.
+Requests for reconsideration are forwarded to the President or their designee.
+For purposes of a request for reconsideration, the President or designee reviews the existing record from the previous investigations.
+A request for reconsideration is granted only if the student can provide evidence that the Grievance Committee did not follow the procedure as outlined in this policy.
+Decisions on requests for reconsideration are generally provided within 30 days.
+The Office of Student Welfare and Accessibility provides a written response to the request for reconsideration to the student at the conclusion of the process.

-All information submitted as part of a student complaint will be treated as confidential and will be available only to the appropriate/involved parties.
+All information submitted as part of a student complaint is treated as confidential and is made available only to the appropriate/involved parties.
 The student should also respect the need for confidentiality throughout the complaint process.
 A student who submits a complaint should be aware that complete confidentiality cannot always be guaranteed if effective action is to be taken.
 USAHS accepts and endeavors to resolve anonymous complaints; however, anonymous complaints may make the matter harder to investigate and resolve.

 If a complaint cannot be resolved after following the procedures above, the following agencies can be contacted directly.
 This information is posted and kept current on the University website.

 - WASC Senior College and University Commission (WSCUC)